mbj/mutant/README.md

 My intention is NOT to change your bias pro / against this tool.
 Just to help to fix invalid statements about the tool.

-Also in many cases a conversation to the author, should help you to imporve the talk significantly.
+Also in many cases a conversation to the author should help you to improve the talk significantly.
 One of mutants biggest weaknesses is the bad documentation, but instead of assumptions based on the absence of docs, use the tool authors brain to fill the gaps.